yeungpinghei/yeungpinghei.github.io/README.md

 <img src="/docs/line_all.png" alt="Many lines" width="70%">

-Here we have the normalized F0 contours of each speaker, but there's not much we can get from the graph since individual lines are messy.
+Here we have the normalized F0 contours of each speaker, but it's hard for us to pick up any patterns from the graph since the individual lines are messy.

 Let's make a `geom_smooth` plot to see what speakers of Hong Kong English and American English did in general.